airraya/bloggy/README.md

-This is Hexo theme named Personal
+This is Hexo theme named Bloggy

 ## Getting started